manikandan-ravikiran/better-py-motmetrics/README.md

 ```

 #### Conda
-In case you are using Conda, a simple way to run **py-motmetrics** is to create a virtual environment with all the necessary dependencies
+In case you are using Conda, a simple way to run **better-py-motmetrics** is to create a virtual environment with all the necessary dependencies

 ```
 conda env create -f environment.yml
 > activate motmetrics-env
 ```

-Then activate / source the `motmetrics-env` and install **py-motmetrics** and run the tests.
+Then activate / source the `motmetrics-env` and install **better-py-motmetrics** and run the tests.

 ```
 activate motmetrics-env